 See IRS Publication 535, Chapter 11, for more information about business meals and entertainment expenses.

-3. Bad debts.
-Customers who don't pay deduct from your business income.
+Customers who don't pay (bad debts) deduct from your business income.
 Your business can take a deduction for these non-paying customers, but only if your business is operated on an accrual basis.
 In accrual accounting, the income was put on the business books when the bill is sent out, so this amount can be deducted at the end of the year to reduce taxes.
 But, most small businesses operate on a cash basis, so the income isn't booked until received.
 There's nothing to deduct as a bad debt expense because the expense hasn't yet been recognized.

 Note that it's a tax credit, which is more beneficial because it gets taken out of your taxes before the tax liability is calculated, so it's worth taking. if you have the right health insurance, your business is profitable, and you can meet the other qualifications, consider this credit.
 William Perez, Tax Planning Expert, has more information about how to qualify for this self-employment health care tax credit.